-After the final question has been answered, an immediate status determination is made, and a 25-page Status Determination Document is generated, comprehensively detailing the reasons for the final determination while demonstrating reasonable care in the process.
+After the final question has been answered, an immediate status determination is made, and a 25-page Status Determination Statement (SDS) is generated, comprehensively detailing the reasons for the final determination while demonstrating reasonable care in the process.

 To experience how your company can issue compliant Status Determination Statements without the administrative burden, request an IR35 Shield demo online today.